hfour/h4bff/README.md

 </center>

 Welcome to h4bff, a new kind of TypeScript web development framework.
-We aim is to provide developers with tools to write highly modular code by composing their app from multiple plugins.
+We aim to provide developers with tools to write highly modular code by composing their app from multiple plugins.

 <style>
 #intro code {